86Box/bios-tools/README.md

 ## Usage

-1. Create a directory, which will be called `roms` here.
+1. Create a destination directory, which will be called `roms` here.
 2. Create a `1` directory within `roms`.
-3. Place BIOS ROM images, archives, disk images, flasher executables and what have you inside the `1` directory.
+3. Place BIOS ROM images, archives, disk images, flasher executables and what have you in the `1` directory.
 Subdirectories will also be checked.
 4. Run the extractor, pointing it to the directory created in step 1:

 ```